PaulScemama/aevb/README.md

 The purpose of this package is to provide a simple (but general) implementation of the Auto-Encoding Variational Bayes (AEVB) inference algorithm ([Kingma et. al, 2014](https://arxiv.org/abs/1312.6114)) as well as a composable and interoperable interface for the implementation.

 ### Interoperability
-- [x] Arbitrary `apply` callables for the encoder/decoder mappings.
+- [x] Arbitrary `init/apply` callables for the encoder/decoder mappings.
 - [x] Flax modules for the initialization and encoder/decoder mappings.
 - [x] Equinox modules for the initialization and encoder/decoder mappings.
 - [ ] Haiku modules for the initialization and encoder/decoder mappings.